-Just like any other house-hold appliance, external vacuum sealers too need to be operated properly to get the desired result.
+Just like any other household appliance, external vacuum sealers to need to be operated properly to get the desired result.
 A large number of complaints regarding the functioning and usefulness of this product are actually a result of poor operational practice.
 If you are someone who has recently purchased a suction type vacuum sealer, then the topics covered in this article should help your learning curve immensely.

 The Inside Of A Suction Type Vacuum Sealer Explained